bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int		The ID of the chat
-	userid: int		The ID of the user that left
+	userid: int		*The ID of the user who removed the new member
+	user: User		The user that left
 }
 ```

+_* This can be the same as `user.id` if the member removed themselves_

 # POST /<BOT_TOKEN>/chat_update/new_title